Top Spots for Nature Watching and Birding

 With its intermittent barrier islands, scenic cypress swamps and Eastern Shore bays, it makes perfect sense that Maryland is home to a diverse array of bird-watching sites and natural habitats.
 Birds pass through during their annual migrations and will leave you wide-eyed with wonder.
-Careful not to blink because you won’t want to miss the Bachman’s Sparrow, Ivory-billed Woodpecker, or Roseate Tern.
+Careful not to blink because you won’t want to miss the Bachman’s Sparrow, Pileated Woodpecker, or Roseate Tern.

 This area provides a boardwalk tour for visitors to cross the 850-acre marshy swamp, adding the option to cut course onto six meandering nature trails through this pristine habitat.

 Located in Dan’s Mountain State Park, this place is a gold mine when it comes to the Common Black and White Warbler, and the Common Raven.
 Even more amazing are the overlook views of the Potomac River Valley, from which you can spot beautiful birds in flight, day and night.
 On the downslope trek, the area’s chunky geology and forested habitats serve as a natural trail guide.

 This historic battlefield serves as a breeding ground for birds returning from Central and South America, with springtime surveys marking sightings of more than 77 bird species.
 So pack your field guide, notepad, pencil and binoculars—it’s time to see a show!

 This site takes the thrill of nature and turns it into a learning experience.
 Established by Franklin D. Roosevelt in 1936, the research refuge has grown from its original 2,670 acres to its present size of 12,841 acres, and continues to attract its rare and beautiful native birds like the special Scarlet Tanager, a medium-sized song bird whose distinctive plumage is unforgettable.